diku-dk/futhark-book/language.rst

 The Futhark Language
 ====================

 Futhark is a pure functional data-parallel array language.
-Is is both syntactically and conceptually similar to established functional languages, such as Haskell and Standard ML.
+It is both syntactically and conceptually similar to established functional languages, such as Haskell and Standard ML.
 In contrast to these languages, Futhark focuses less on expressivity and elaborate type